 Upon successful completion of this course, the student will be able to:

-- Explain the relationship between one’s philosophical presumptions regarding human nature and the development and/or choice of political systems.
+- Explain the relationship between one’s world view presuppositions, human nature and the development and/or choice of political systems.

-- Identify significant trends in the history of political thought.
+- Evaluate significant arguments and trends in the history of political philosophy.

 - Explain the contribution or impact of selected political philosophers.

 - Compare sources in political and ethical philosophy.